johnnovak/twyg/doc/README.md

 The documentation for **twyg** is written in reStructuredText / Sphinx.

-The following tools needed to be installed to generate the documentation:
+The following tools need to be installed to generate the documentation:

 * make
 * Sphinx